 In May 2015, the City of Toronto and Urbancorp breached their obligations under a contract with TMAC.
-We’re suing both parties for the right to purchase the arts space as agreed.
+We sued both parties for the right to purchase the arts space as agreed.

-TMAC remains ready, willing and able to close.
-All we want is for the City of Toronto to deliver on the promises it made and allow us to complete the transaction.
+Our only demand is that the City of Toronto deliver on the promises it made to this community.
 Nothing more, nothing less.

 Timeline of Events

 TMAC was unable to raise the funds required by the Minutes of Settlement.